 My favorite paid traffic source is Facebook, but its getting more expensive to advertise on.
 In quarter four of 2018 we cracked the Pinterest code and will continue innovate as affiliate marketers. - Brian

-By now I hope you're convinced that paid traffic is the way to go in affiliate marketing.
+By now, I hope I have convinced you that Paid Traffic is the way to go for Affiliate Marketing.

-Now let's take a look at the main traffic sources my team and I use.
+Now let's take a look at the primary Traffic sources my team and I use.

-Literally hundreds of different traffic sources you can buy from, I know that's overwhelming but in the end you tend to buy from a few really good ones.
+There are hundreds of different Traffic sources when talking about buying Paid Traffic.
+I know that's overwhelming, but you tend to buy from a few good ones in the end.

 What makes a traffic source different from the next?

 What type of audience do Snapchat and TikTok have?

 For the most part, those platforms are younger people and millennials who are the next generation of spenders.

 Do you think a product known to convert for senior citizens back pain will do well on Snapchat?
 I think you know the answer to that.
 But for a car brand that has a target market of 18 to 22 years old, Snap and TikTok would be ideal.
 The most important thing you need to understand is what type of audience your Traffic sources bring you.

 Traffic sources give you the ability to select portions of the audience on the platform, also known as segments.